-Hidden Track is an award-winning interactive theatre company, pioneering adventures in theatre form that tell accessible political stories to unite and empower unheard audiences.
+Hidden Track is a multi-award winning interactive and game theatre company, pioneering adventures in theatre form that tell accessible political stories to unite and empower unheard audiences.

 We experiment with new forms of storytelling, live gaming and audience interaction to bypass the barriers that can exclude audiences from the arts: developing original theatre while delivering real audience care; strong, emotional narratives; and voices that aren’t often heard on a traditional stage.

 We endeavour to create work that is accessible to anyone, regardless of background or prior knowledge of theatre.
 Whoever you are, we want you to feel welcome, comfortable, and entertained.

 Since 2011, we’ve created shows for venues in Manchester, London, Edinburgh, Sheffield, Norwich, Liverpool and Oxford; in venues ranging from traditional theatre spaces to alleyways, parks, village greens, and even an abandoned industrial fridge.